 Healing of varicose ulcers and elimination of stasis eczema can almost always be achieved by use of local treatment, compression dressings, and elevation when at rest.
 If such lesions are healed at least 4 weeks before operation, the incidence of postoperative infections will be minimized and wound healing will be normal.

 The patient is instructed to take two cleansing hexachlorophene showers within 12 hours before operation.
-After the groin and extremity have been shaved, the involved saphenous trunks, major varicose tributaries, and location of suspected incompetent communicating veins—which can be detected by walking ...
+After the groin and extremity have been shaved, the involved saphenous trunks, major varicose tributaries, and location of suspected incompetent communicating veins—which can be detected by walking with a tourniquet applied at various levels or, better, yet with a Doppler—are then marked with indelible skin dye (Bonnie's blue or brilliant cresyl green).
+It is imperative that the ...